 Disguise with Paneling

 Paneled vent hoods blend seamlessly with cabinetry, offering a luxurious, understated look.
 This is a go-to for those who love a quiet elegance in their kitchen.
+Pairing this seamless design with a black peel and stick backsplash can add a striking modern contrast.

 Align with Open Shelves